kumartheashwani/paypal-java-mcp-server/README.md

 #### Running with Docker

-When running the server in a Docker container, you must use the `-i` flag to provide stdin connectivity:
+When running the server in a Docker container, you **MUST** use the `-i` flag to provide stdin connectivity:

 ```bash
 docker run -i paypal-mcp-jsonrpc